divramod/course-react16/README.md

 # 8  Real App: The Burger Builder (Basic Version)

+# 117 Adding a Dynamic Ingredient Component
+- good practise to create granular components and not big chunks

 # 116 Starting Implementation of The Burger Builder

 # 115 Creating a Layout Component